 The project will be built to Wisconsin Green Built Standards and will also receive and Energy Star New Construction/ EPA Indoor AirPlus Certifications.
-We are planning to have a 29 KW PV Solar System on the roof of the building which is the max size recommended when working with Alliant Energy.
+We are planning to have a 125 KW PV Solar System on the roof of the building to eliminate approximatley 90% of the buildings common area electrical usage.
 We intend to work with Focus on Energy and their Design Assistance program.
 The project will have high quality materials including LVT flooring and solid surface countertops.